m4rsibar/Mood-App/README.md

 ## Milestones

 - [x] Create a GitHub Repo and Start on a Project Plan
-- [ ] Get Familiarized with Britecharts documentation
+- [x] Get Familiarized with Chart.js documentation
 - [x] Create Database and Tables.
-- [ ] Create React App Forum
+- [ ] Create frontend components
-- [ ] Use a post request to submit data into db
+- [ ] Use a http requests to get/post data to/from db